bkj/wit/README.md

 Prototype code for calculating `syntactic` and `semantic` similarity are included in this repo.

+#### Scripts
-- `wit/string-example.py` shows how to build a string classifier (ie `semantic`)
+- `wit/examples/string-example.py` shows how to build a string classifier (ie `semantic`)
-- `wit/simple-embedding-example.py` shows how to use the triplet loss function to learn a string embedding (ie `syntactic`)
+- `wit/examples/simple-embedding-example.py` shows how to use the triplet loss function to learn a string embedding (ie `syntactic`)
-- `wit/name-example.py` is a stub to remind myself to implement a string classifier that distinguishes between country of origin of name
+- `wit/examples/simple-alignment-example.py` -- splitting and re-aligning a simple dataset

+#### Notebooks
+- `wit/notebooks/address-matching.ipynb` -- trying to learn a good metric for addresses
+- `wit/notebooks/simple-forum-notebook.py` -- aligning schemas of multiple forums at once